 It’s also vital to know who (I mean exactly WHO) you are dealing with.
 If your initial point of contact was over the phone, it’s likely the person you are talking to isn’t responsible for making the key sales decisions.
 Find out who is, why and how you can help get the ball rolling.

 If you don’t know your product inside out, then you shouldn’t be selling it – it’s as simple as that.
-As a salesperson, you represent the face, values and ideas of the brand to either the businesses you are dealing with or individual consumers, so make you sure you get it right.
+As a salesperson, you represent the face, values and ideas of the brand to either the businesses you are dealing with or individual consumers.
 If you don’t have a complete understanding, how can you possibly convince them to go into business with you?

 So, be ready with answers before they’ve had time to think of any questions.
 Why is your product the perfect fit for their business?
 Why should they choose you over the competition?
 Are you already working with an industry leader in that field?